NHAC father-and-son owners Sam Hackler and Jason Hackler.

 A view of The Gallery at NHAC, featuring fine art & period furniture.

 New Hampshire Antique Co-op is New England's best spot to go antiquing.
-In fact, Yankee Magazine named NHAC #1 for Antiques & Collectibles in 2018.
+In fact, Yankee Magazine named NHAC #1 for Antiques & Collectibles.
 Here you'll find authentic affordable antiques, quality smalls, vintage home decor, collectibles and so much more.
 There's something to be found for everyone, in all price ranges.
 With 200 dealers, fresh inventory arrives daily.
 It's never the same old thing at New Hampshire Antique Co-op.

 The shop was founded in 1983 by the Hackler family.
 As one of the first group shops to appear in New England, NHAC is known for its breadth of expertise, diversity of product and commitment to excellence.
 Located in Milford, NH, the shop has grown to nearly 20,000 square feet over the decades.